 First off, I will tell you my story.
-After our son Oliver was born – who is now 13 years old and winning cross-country running races – we were in the NICU with him because he had cardiopulmonary severe life-threatening issues.
-This major birth trauma meant his heart and lungs were not functioning and that affected his brain.
-We were dealing with brain damage, brain injuries, and were looking at all sorts of nasty findings on the MRI and EEG.
+After our son Oliver was born – now 13 years old and winning cross-country running races – we were in the NICU with him because he had severe cardiopulmonary life-threatening issues.
+This major birth trauma meant his heart and lungs were not functioning, and that affected his brain.
+We were dealing with brain damage and brain injuries and were looking at all sorts of nasty findings on the MRI and EEG.

 Whichever system you want to look at – his heart, lungs, and especially his brain – he had a diagnosis and a beginning of life that didn’t leave much hope.
 If we had accepted the standard path, given up hope, leaned into that despair, and let his diagnosis dictate his future, then he would’ve had the same outcome that most kids have with his original start.
 He’d be full of seizures, asthma, medications, and constant struggle.

 What we did and the number one strategy I could ever teach you, parent to parent, is to never give up hope and find a doctor, community, and tribe who will double, triple, and douse you with it when you may be running out of it yourself.
 I desperately needed those people when I was in that seat with Oliver.

 What I know about the traditional, hope-stealer kind of doctor in the medical world is that when you take hope away from families by giving a diagnosis that comes with a supposed predetermined outcome, you protect yourself from two things.
 Number one, what caused it in the first place, and number two, the outcome.
 Those are the consultations and conversations I have with parents all the time in our hope dealership; they say, “well…I have these goals for my child, but all the traditional doctors say they have autism”.